Mount Kinabalu, Trus Madi and Gunung MuluBorneo Three Peaks

-The adventure begins in Miri with travelling inland by boat on the Baram River in Sarawak to the World Heritage site of Mulu with its world renowned cave chambers.
-Exploring the caves iniitally and then hiking up to Mount Mulu, which is quite rarely visited, is memorable for the virgin rainforest, prolific orchid and pitcher plant diversity and spectacular summit views.
-This is a near 50 km round trip and is one of the toughest treks that Borneo has to offer.
+The adventure begins in Miri travelling inland to the World Heritage site of Mulu with its world renowned cave chambers.
+Exploring the caves and then hiking up to Mount Mulu, which is quite rarely visited, is memorable for the virgin rainforest, prolific orchid and pitcher plant diversity and spectacular summit views.
+This is a near 50km round trip and is one of the toughest treks that Borneo has to offer.

-Flying back to Sabah is where the two highest peaks in Borneo await.
-First is the rarely climbed Trusmadi (2650m) with a challenging jungle approach, followed by the classic climb of Mount Kinabalu.
-Youur efforts are rewarded with two days at the Lupa Masa eco lodge near Poring Hot Springs and a transfer back to Kota Kinabalu.
+From Sarawak, a short flight to Sabah and the two highest peaks in Borneo await.
+First is Trusmadi (2650m) with a challenging jungle approach, followed by the classic climb of Mount Kinabalu.
+At the end are two days at the Lupa Masa eco lodge near Poring Hot Springs and a transfer back to Kota Kinabalu.

 Fitness and terrain

 This will be a tough trip physically, the heat and humidity are enervating and it's important to keep hydrated and protected from the sun.
 We would recommend not arriving into Borneo and heading straight into this trek, but rather give your body a bit of time to acclimatise to the climate.

 On Mulu and Kinabalu the trails are good and easy to follow, sometimes rocky and muddy and you should expect rain of course.
 The rainforest is a clean environment but there are obviously many places where it is possible to slip or trip, so common sense and good footwear is important.
 Take boots with good grip and have ankle support.
 On Trus Madi the trails are less distinct and there is a lot of jungle bashing in the undergrowth and wild camping.